 Work comp: Disability benefits -- temporary partial disability (TPD)

 For injuries occurring on or after Oct.
-1, 1992, TPD is limited to 225 weeks of paid benefits within 450 weeks after the date of injury.
-All periods of TPD for that date of injury are counted toward the 225-week limitations, except benefits paid during an approved training plan.
+1, 2018, TPD is limited to 275 weeks of paid benefits or until 450 weeks after the date of injury, whichever occurs first.
+All periods of TPD for that date of injury are counted toward these limitations, except benefits paid during an approved retraining plan.

 If the employee is earning an inconsistent amount of wages during the period for which TPD is due, the insurer may require wage verification before it makes payment of TPD.
 Keep in mind that if the employee's wages are consistent for a period of time, the insurer should not require this information before making payment.

 Benefits are due within 10 days of when the employee or employer sends wage verification.